FAQs About Richmond Community College

-If you are interested in transferring to a specific college or university, RichmondCC’s counselors will help you find contacts at those institutions who can give you information about what courses they will accept from RCC.
-The NC Community College System has an agreement with the NC University System that guarantees graduates of RCC with a 2.0 grade point average or above admission into one of the institutions of the university system.
+If you are interested in transferring to a specific college or university, RichmondCC’s counselors will help you find contacts at those institutions who can give you information about what courses they will accept from RichmondCC.
+The North Carolina Community College System has an agreement with the NC University System that guarantees graduates of RichmondCC with a 2.0 grade point average or above admission into one of the institutions of the university system.

 The Associate in Arts and Associate in Science degree programs offer you the same courses as the freshman and sophomore years of study at a university.
 Many of the Associate in Applied Science degree programs such as Accounting, Business Administration, Early Childhood Education, and Engineering Technology programs transfer to senior institutions.

 How long will it take to complete my degree?